-Structure and Function of ASLCC
+Structure and Function of ASLCCSG

 Twenty representatives comprise the Student Government.
 The Executive cabinet consists of: President, Vice-President, Treasurer, and Campus Events and Multicultural Program Coordinator.
-The Staff consists of: Administrative Assistant, Communication Director, Student Resource Center/Food Services Director, Director of State Affairs and Book Consignment Director.
+The Staff consists of: Administrative Assistant, Communications Director, Student Resource Center/Food Services Director, Director of State Affairs and Book Consignment Director.
 The remaining ten (10) positions are Senators-at-Large.

 The ASLCC is governed by several documents.
 The ASLCC Constitution outlines the basic form of Student Government and its policies and may be changed only by a vote of the student body.
 The ASLCC By-Laws provide more specific information: Job descriptions for student representatives, election rules, and other guidelines for Senate business and policies and can we changed at an ASLCC weekly meeting.
 In addition to the Constitution and By-Laws, the Student Government is also required to comply with all Lane Community College policies and procedures.